Characters with disabilities are represented in less than 4% of entertainment productions.

 - companies and governments that can include people with disabilities in media.

-- media and entertainment professionals (news, ads, film, tv, books, social media).
+- media and entertainment professionals (news, ads, film, TV, books, social media).

-- inclusive media orgs non disability related.
+- inclusive media organizations that are non-disability related.

-- inclusive media orgs disability related.
+- inclusive media organizations that are disability related.

 - disability news outlets.